 Students receiving scholarship funding greater than their minimum required payment may request a fee deferral through the Office of the Registrar.

 If you have an RESP, and plan to make a withdrawal for the upcoming year, we can provide you with a Confirmation of Enrolment letter upon request (after you enrol in your courses).

 How Are Tuition Fees Calculated?

-Fees are comprised of course fees, along with incidental, system access, and ancillary fees.
+Fees are comprised of course fees, along with incidental, system access and ancillary fees.
 Your tuition fees are calculated on a per-credit basis.
 The more courses you take, the more you pay.
 If you drop a course, you may be eligible for a full or partial refund, depending on the date the course is dropped.
-Fee and refund schedules for the 2017-18 academic year will be posted on the Student Accounts website by June 2017.
+Fee and refund schedules for the 2021-2022 year will be posted on the Student Accounts website by June 2021.

 For most students, course fees will be calculated on a per-credit basis throughout their degree.
 Some of our programs are deregulated and have higher fees starting in approximately second year.
 Learn more information about deregulated programs and their fee structures.

 Non-Academic incidental fees are amounts charged in addition to tuition which cover the costs of services and programs not otherwise funded.